Written by Steven Ehrlich & Takashi Yanai

 New California Modernism is our take on this notable aesthetic which consciously acknowledges the great diversity that California has come to embody, including cultures from all around the world.

-- Places strong emphasis on the specific materials used to construct the home and lets these materials speak for themselves
+By placing a strong emphasis on the specific materials used to construct the home, architects allow the materials to speak for themselves and further celebrate the home’s natural surroundings.

 Homes that are designed and built in the style of California modernism will of course share many other characteristics.
 Those that are situated in a mountain landscape, for example, will often embrace a heavier material and color palette, for example, while those situated on the coast will often embrace more glass in order to create an "airy" experience.
 But at the heart, the bullets listed above are truly indicative of the style.

 When we think about how California Modernism has influenced our design aesthetic and philosophy in general, we often think in terms of a blurring of dichotomies.
-By erasing the boundaries of exterior and interior living space; between light and dark; between nature and artifice; bringing the outside in is a core tenant of our residential work.
+By erasing the boundaries of exterior and interior living space; between light and dark; between nature and artifice; bringing the outside in is a core tenant of our residential, institutional, and commercial work.

 Bringing the Outside In also relates to how Japanese and North African architectural concepts and principles also heavily influence our approach, stemming from our own experiences.